 Skin lesions are occasionally observed, especially around the perineum and buttocks in chronic infection, and may also occur in traumatic or operative wounds.

 Diagnosis of amebiasis is supported by finding amebic trophozoites, cysts, or both in stool or tissues; however, pathogenic E. histolytica are morphologically indistinguishable from nonpathogenic E. dispar, as well as E. moshkovskii and E. bangladeshi, which are of uncertain pathogenicity.
 Immunoassays that detect E. histolytica antigens in stool are sensitive and specific and are done to confirm the diagnosis.
-Specific DNA detection assays for E. histolytica are available at diagnostic reference laboratories and have very high sensitivity and specificity.
+Specific DNA detection assays for E. histolytica using polymerase chain reaction are available at diagnostic reference laboratories and have very high sensitivity and specificity.

 Serologic tests are positive in

 About 95% of patients with an amebic liver abscess